top of page

 Picadilly Farm, a diversified farm in Winchester, NH, selling organically grown vegetables, will purchase a Perfecta Field Cultivator to reduce tillage, improving farm soil health and carbon capture.
 Learn more about Picadilly Farm, here!

 This grant program is made possible through grants from the You Have Our Trust Fund, The NH Charitable Foundation, and the generosity of community members.
+Funding is also provided by the USDA Specialty Crop Block Grant Program from New Hampshire Department of Agriculture, Markets & Food.
+USDA is an equal opportunity employer, provider and lender.

 If you would like to make a donation to support future funding of the program, please do so here!